This is the start of a conversation that we hope continues throughout your time in government.

 - Microsoft’s Inclusive Design Toolkit (PDF, 22 MB, 32 pages) — An approachable introduction to the history and principles of inclusive design (they also have a full site about Inclusive Design).

 This introduction to accessibility was based on content created by the Technology Transformation Services (TTS) Accessibility Guild.
-Many thanks to former and current guild co-leads, Nikki Lee (18F) and David Stenger (USAgov), and Jacklynn Pham (18F) and Toni Bonitto (TTS Solutions), for creating and iterating on this!
+Many thanks to former guild co-leads, Toni Bonitto (TTS Solutions), Jacklynn Pham (18F), Nikki Lee (18F), and David Stenger (USAgov) for creating and iterating on this!

 (All references to specific brands, products, and/or companies are used only for illustrative purposes and do not imply endorsement by the U.S. federal government or any federal government agency.)